 Pack up a Picnic

-If you fancy dining in the great outdoors in West Cork, we’ve got a couple of special places where you can stock up on local bits and bobs and good bread, and have a bolstering cup of coffee and a light snack before you hit the road.
+If you fancy dining in the great outdoors in West Cork, we’ve got a special place where you can stock up on local bits and bobs and good bread, and have a bolstering cup of coffee and a light snack before you hit the road.

 Urru Culinary Store Bandon.
 Owned and run by Ruth Healy, who has mastered the art of local for 13 years.
 She has almost a hundred local and Irish products in-store, including an array of Irish cheeses and charcuterie in the deli.
 Arbutus bread from Cork and a fine selection of garden leaves make up the feast.
 Fill your bags with fantastic fresh produce and wine or soft drinks, then have a cup of superb coffee and a made to order sandwich from the Urru menu before you set off on your travels.